 Lesbian: A female term referring to a woman with sexual, romantic, or emotional attraction to people of the same sex

-LGBTQ: Acronym for lesbian, gay, bisexual, transgender, and queer.
-Q, which is sometimes seen at the end of LGBT, can also mean questioning.
+LGBTQ: What does LGBTQ stand for?
+It’s an acronym for lesbian, gay, bisexual, transgender, and queer.
+The Q, which is sometimes seen at the end of LGBT, can also mean “questioning.”
 LGBT and/or GLBT are also used.

 Out: A person who self-identifies as LGBTQ in their personal, public, and/or professional lives.
 Also known and commonly referred to as openly gay, although out is the preferred term in the LGBTQ community.